Is your strategic plan measurable?

 “Be strategic” should be the first words considered with any planning.

-The mission-driven organization creates a purpose-driven culture of communication when it aligns its design and communications strategy with the goals of its strategic plan.
+The mission-driven organization creates a purpose-driven culture when it aligns its design and communications strategy with the goals of its strategic plan.

 Strategy is not an option, it is a requirement of your mission.
 In fact — if you’ve taken a step back and asked yourself “What is our purpose?” — it’s not only a requirement, it’s essential.